rajahwu/arithmetic-trainer/readme.md

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to [Your Name](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to reach out to [Vincent Radford](mailto:vmradford@gmail.com).